 The fourth, is that it will build on its Creators for Change program, which will redirect users targeted by extremist groups to counter-extremist content.

-Proactive, targeted and collaborative focus
+Proactive, targeted and collaborative focus on extremist content

 Google has also pledged to work with Facebook, Twitter and Microsoft to establish an industry body to produce technology that smaller companies can use to ‘police’ offensive content.